SjoerdV/SjoerdV.github.io/_posts/2021-09-26-post-a-little-less-conspicuous-dns-part2-4.md

       * First install the OpenSSL module for Lighttpd to get this all working: `apt install lighttpd-mod-openssl`
       * Now obtain a webserver certificate with private key for a FQDN of your choosing (**{{ page.variables.DNSHostName1 }}**) AND the trusted root authority certificate chain when using a local Certificate Authority through:
         * **Let's Encrypt** method (ok-ish)
-          * Follow <https://discourse.pi-hole.net/t/enabling-https-for-your-pi-hole-web-interface/5771> for starters on configuring SSL on Pi-hole Admin Site with Certbot and LetsEncrypt
+          * Follow [Enabling HTTPS for your Pi-hole Web Interface][6] for starters on configuring SSL on Pi-hole Admin Site with Certbot and LetsEncrypt
           * You need to have registered an Internet reachable domain where you can add TXT records for this to work
-          * Because of very frequent automatic certificate renewal and hassle with copying certificates I don't like this option so much... it's nice to have your own Certificate Authority (CA) with certificates that can last 2 years.
+          * Because of very frequent automatic certificate renewal, the hassle of copying certificates and having to rely on a third party to deliver them (which could [go wrong][7], I don't like this option so much... it's nice to have your own Certificate Authority (CA) with certificates that can last 2 years.
 If you have access to one, that is.
         * **External CA** method (fine)
           * Just order the certificates and proceed with the instructions under 'Windows CA'.
 You can probably get them in the right (pem) format to be directly usable for Lighttpd
         * **Windows CA** method (preferred)